-By purchasing recycled content products you create a closed loop system.
-Just by purchasing material with at least 30% recycled content you can reduce significant water and energy use, air pollution and mining waste. #3 Say Yes to Reusables!
+By purchasing recycled-content product, you create a closed-loop system.
+Using material with at least 30% recycled content can reduce significant water and energy use, air pollution, and mining waste.

-Commit to carrying your own reusable-ware.
-This can include reusable utensils, carry-out containers, coffee cup, water bottle, straws, chopsticks, and/or a napkin.
-There are so many reusable-ware options that can fit neatly in a purse or small bag. #4 Compost Food!
+Commit to carrying your own reusable ware.
+This can include reusable utensils, carryout containers, coffee cups, water bottles, straws, chopsticks, and/or napkins.
+There are so many reusable ware options that can fit neatly in a purse or small bag.

-Not too long ago people made use of all goods until there were no longer manageable.
-Make use of repair shops for items like shoes, clothing, and furniture. #8 Choose Minimal Packaging!
+Not too long ago, people made use of all goods until they were no longer manageable.
+Make use of repair shops for items like shoes, clothing, and furniture.

 Purchase refillable and reusable items (such as rechargeable batteries and razors.)
-High quality, durable items may cost more initially, but they save you money in the long run. #10 Conduct a Waste Audit at Home!
+High-quality, durable items may cost more initially, but they save you money in the long run.

 Knowing what is in your trash will help you understand where you can cut back.
 Collect both your landfill and recycling for one week.
 Lay a tarp out on the ground and roll up your sleeves.
 Identify those items that are not recyclable or that you use a lot.
 Can you use less?
 Does a reusable or recyclable alternative exist?

 CHOPSTICKS: “25 million trees are killed to produce 45 billion disposable pairs each year.” -Bian Jiang, Secretary-General of the China Cuisine Association